FMIP: Joint Continuous-Integer Flow For Mixed-Integer Linear Programming: Implementation Details

 \subsection{Downstream Solvers}

 Table~\ref{tab:params} summarizes the hyperparameter settings used by each downstream solver across different problem instances.
 The meaning of each parameter (e.g., $K$, $\alpha$, $k_0$, $\Delta$, etc.) is consistent with the notation defined in Appendix~\ref{warm start methods}, where detailed descriptions of downstream solvers and their hyperparameters are provided.
+For a fair comparison, we use the same parameters for the downstream solvers when evaluating FMIP and all baselines.